List of He-Man and the Masters of the Universe characters: Goat Man

 Originated in the Golden books, Goat Man is as an ally of Beast Man.

 According to his 2014 Classics action figure packaging, Goat Man is Klacky, a member of the G’hoat Men from the Northern Mountains where his kind are one of the only intelligent upright races that is susceptible to the hypnotic powers of Beast Man.
 Like most of his species, Klacky was captured by the rulers of the Vine Jungle and simply called "Goat Man" by his beastly masters.
 Eventually, he found himself in the service of Beast Man and was forced to serve in the Second Ultimate Battle.
 Here, he was severely wounded by Buzz-Off and left at the foot of Central Tower.
 Crawling inside, Goat Man fell into a time portal and was transported to the future arriving on Eternia when King He-Man ruled the land and his son Dare wielded the Power Sword.
 Forced to serve an aging Beast Man in this new time, Goat Man is forever following whatever evil orders he is given.

 Goat Man is voiced by Kevin Smith in Masters of the Universe: Revelation.

+Goat Man will make his live action debut in the upcoming 2026 movie portrayed by Hafthor Bjornsson.